Matchbook/github-xcode-bot-builder/README.md

 If enabled, when a pull request is opened a corresponding Xcode bot is created.
 When a new commit is pushed the bot is re-run.
 When the build finishes the github pull request status is updated with a comment if there's an error.
 Users can request that a pull request be retested by adding a comment that includes the word "retest" (case insensitive).
 When a pull request is closed the corresponding bot is deleted.

 If enabled, when a branch is created a corresponding Xcode bot is created.
 When a new commit is pushed the bot is re-run.
-When the build finishes the github commit status is updated with a comment if there's an error.
+When the build finishes the github commit status is updated.
 When a branch is deleted the corresponding bot is deleted.

 Setup
 ====================================